-So anyway, about this cookbook of mine.
+So anyway, about this family recipe collection of mine.
 It started out as a family history project to document the food and stories of the immigrants in my family.
 A sort of family album of American cooking and life.
 I did a little bit of genealogy, collected old photographs, and started raiding my relatives’ recipe boxes, trying to recreate old dishes.
 Some go as far back as the 1800s.

 I also sat down and tried to get people talking about things like World War II, the Depression, the family dynamics of the time.
 Things that had a huge impact on how we ate and lived.
 I also excerpted old memoirs from the family and had some people write down their stories.
 What I ended up with is a fascinating glimpse into food and family life before today.
 And I think it’s not just interesting because these people are my family, but because they’re characters, and a lot of how they lived is applicable to other immigrant families.

 So, I started with the Italian side.
 Luckily, my grandmother (Nonni) is still around to help me document these recipes (most of which aren’t written down), so we can have conversations like this:

 Her: You put potatoes in this?
 Why did you put potatoes in here?